mykelalvis/FT/Traveller/WORKING/Mongoose/The TkTk Convergence.md

 Many of the grid spaces contain small, colored spheres, each of which is about a centimeter in diameter.
 The spheres are black, blue, yellow, and purple.
 The colors in the spheres seem to shift and undulate, a little bit like a lava lamp.
 They look as if they can be extracted from the grid, but they can not.
 No matter how much physical force is applied, the “marbles” stay put.

-**Referee’s Note:** The grid is a starmap of the local region that uses a grid in lieu of the typical hex map.
+**Referee's Note:** The grid is a starmap of the local region that uses a grid in lieu of the typical hex map.
 For reference, the sphere at the bottom is Akhwohkyal
 (Trojan Reach hex 1621 in Goertel Subsector) and the one two spaces above it is Acis (1619 in Dpres Subsector).
 The colors of the spheres indicate the type of mainworld planet: blue for the presence of water, yellow for desert worlds, black for vacuum worlds, and purple for exotic atmospheres.
 Note that there is no obvious "right side up" to the object, so you might want to print a copy of the image and give it to the players without specifying which side is the top.

 Activating a sphere requires a simple telekinetic or telepathic action directed toward the object by a psion.
 When a psion activates a sphere, it rises approximately half a meter above the board and morphs into a beautifully rendered map of the stellar system it represents.
 The map is not to scale, but does provide examples of all the major stellar and planetary objects in the system (stars, planets, gas giants, planetoid belts, comets, etc.).

-The board depicts the region as it was 300,000 years ago during the Ancients’ heyday.
+The board depicts the region as it was 300,000 years ago during the Ancients' heyday.
 Curiously, it shows a star system in hex 1616, which is empty in modern records.
 Be sure not to point this out to the travellers.
 Let them figure out the discrepancy themselves.

 If one of the travellers has psionic abilities, they might discover the nature of the marble puzzle.
 Otherwise, allow this part of the mystery to be unearthed by Bomeyo or one of the other Droyne when they arrive in
 "The Ayldem Delegation" on page 15.
 Alternatively, you can have the spheres activated another way if you want the travellers to be the ones to make the discovery instead of an NPC.